 The Deed of Management sets out the services and amenities arranged by the Management Company and provides for the payment of the Service Charge by residents in this respect.

 The service charge varies according to the type of property.

-In addition to this there is a charge of £300.00 per annum for a second person living in the property, the current charges for double occupancy are:
+In addition there is a charge of £300.00 per annum for a second person living in the property, the current charges for double occupancy are: